Connecticut School Counselors

 What do Connecticut school counselors do?

 The Connecticut Counselor Board requires prospective school counselors to complete at least 36 clock hours of special education study that includes special-needs children and how to integrate them into the regular classroom.
-This specialized training is highly beneficial for a variety of reasons, including helping parents and teachers address the individual needs of each student, and helping students of all learning levels thrive in the classroom.

-6. They offer school-based consultations and interventions as necessary.
+6. Offer school-based consultations and interventions

 FIND SCHOOLS